Golden Eagle - Caspian Odyssey

 With their location at the crossroads of trade, religion, language and the arts, these countries are home to fascinating modern cultures as well as some of the world’s most ancient and timeless architecture.

-The Train: The Golden Eagle has been carefully designed with emphasis on your comfort, relaxation and enjoyment.
-Aboard your luxurious private train, you can expect well-appointed en suite cabins, fine dining and elegant surroundings.
-All cabins feature LCD TV, DVD player, wardrobe, air-conditioning, large window and en suite bathroom.
+The Train: The Golden Eagle private train has been carefully designed with emphasis on your comfort, relaxation and enjoyment.
+Private cabins all come complete with ensuite facilities.
+In the evening your personal cabin attendant will convert your daytime seating into a comfortable bed with luxurious bedding to ensure a good night’s sleep.
+Enjoy fine dining in the restaurant cars and watch the world go by in the lounge car.
+All cabins also feature LCD TV, DVD player, wardrobe, air-conditioning, large window and ensuite bathroom.

 Itinerary

-Upon arrival at Yerevan International Airport you will be met and transferred to the centrally-located The Alexander, a Luxury Collection Hotel, where we stay for two nights.
+Upon arrival at Yerevan International Airport, you will be met and transferred to the centrally located The Alexander or similar hotel, where you will stay for two nights.

-Tonight, we will enjoy a Welcome Dinner at an authentic local restaurant – the perfect opportunity to meet meet your fellow travellers and look forward to the journey across six captivating countries of the South Caucasus region and Central Asia.
+Tonight, we will enjoy a Welcome Dinner at an authentic local restaurant – the perfect opportunity to meet meet your fellow travellers.

 Day 2 : Yerevan

-Our touring will take us 37 km out of Yerevan to the ancient Geghard Monastery.
+Next you will be taken 37km out of Yerevan to the ancient Geghard Monastery.
 The beautiful monastery contains a number of churches and tombs, many of them cut into the rock.
 The complex of medieval architecture is set into a landscape of great natural beauty, surrounded by towering cliffs at the head of the Azat Valley.
-We will also visit the 1st century pagan temple of Garni, built to worship the Sun God Mitra.
+Visit the 1st century pagan temple of Garni, built to worship the Sun God Mitra.
 We will have the opportunity to explore the fascinating remains of an ancient fortress, palace, and baths there.
 Lunch will also be taken at this stunning location.

 This morning we will visit The Cascade, a giant stairway made of limestone.
 The stairs afford walkers unobstructed views of central Yerevan and Mount Ararat in the distance.
 Located inside the staircase is the Casfesjian Museum of Modern Art, where we make a short visit.